sustech-topology/TopCap/Drawing/README.md

 ## File Overview

 ### 1. `16_figs_S2.py`
-This script generates a grid of 16 interactive 3D plots to visualize the effects of different time delay embedding parameters.
+This script corresponding to Figure.S3 of the paper generates a grid of 16 interactive 3D plots to visualize the effects of different time delay embedding parameters.
 Key functionalities include:

 - **Time Delay Embedding Methods:**
   Implements two types of embeddings: